-With lots of options available to send money to Ukraine, you may be wondering which is the best method.
-Not every channel is suitable for you, there is some background information you need to enable you to make the right decision.
+With lots of options available to send money to Ukraine, it can be difficult to decide on the best.
+Not every channel is suitable for you.

 This guide will help bring onto the surface issues such as the information needed when sending money to Ukraine, transfer channels available, factors you need to bear in mind when transferring money to Ukraine and so forth.